codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify.md

 ### Configure your public app as the redirect URL

-It's important to set the App Store URL of your public app as the redirect URL for the Shopify integration.
-When this is configured, the merchant is redirected back to your app in the App Store after they've authenticated in Hosted Link.
+It's important to set the App Store URL of your public app - for example, `https://apps.shopify.com/myapp` - as the redirect URL for the Shopify integration.
+If this is configured correctly, the merchant is redirected back to your app in the App Store after they've authenticated in Hosted Link.

 1. In the Codat Portal, go to the [Redirects](https://app.codat.io/settings/redirects) page.
 2. Enter your store URL in the **URL** field.